Right to shelter and assignment to a centre

 Right to reception until the moment of the effective transfer

-Consequently, asylum applicants subject to a negative Dublin decision who are, on the moment of receiving this decision, residing in the reception network are invited to relocate to an ‘open return place’ or ‘Dublin place’.
+Consequently, applicants for international protection subject to a negative Dublin decision who are, on the moment of receiving this decision, residing in the reception network are invited to relocate to an ‘open return place’ or ‘Dublin place’.
 These places are mostly embedded in general centres of the Fedasil reception network.
-They have 5 working days from the date of the notification of the designation to go the newly designated Dublin place.
-If they do not wish to go this centre, their right to reception will be suspended (see ‘Return track’ and assignment to an open return centre).[103]
-In that case, their right to material assistance is limited to urgent medical care.
-Exceptions to the designation of a Dublin-place can be requested in case of medical counter-indications, pregnancy or recent birth.[104]
+Applicants have 5 working days from the date of the notification of the designation to go the newly designated Dublin place.
+If they do not wish to go this centre, their right to reception will be suspended (see ‘Return track’ and assignment to an open return place).[107]
+In that case, their right to material assistance is limited to medical care.
+Exceptions to the designation of a Dublin-place can be requested in case of medical counter-indications, pregnancy or recent birth.[108]

-In the summer of 2022, the Immigration Office opened a first ‘open return centre’ in Zaventem.[106]
+Applicants can also be assigned to the Dublin centre in Zaventem from the moment of the registration of their application in Belgium.[110]
 The aim of this centre is to fast track the Dublin procedure for a specific target group and to provide them with specific information and counselling.
 Applicants can be directly designated to this reception centre by Fedasil, even before they have received a negative Dublin decision.
-They are interviewed after 2-3 working days and will on that occasion be informed about the Dublin procedure and the possibility of a voluntary return to the responsible Member State.
+They are interviewed in the first few days of their arrival in the centre and will on that occasion be informed about the Dublin procedure and the possibility of a voluntary return to the responsible Member State.
 After this interview, the Belgian Dublin Unit will proceed with the regular Dublin procedure.
 Once the responsible Member State has agreed to take back the applicant, the Immigration Office will deliver an annex 26quater (return decision in the context of the Dublin-procedure) and will proceed with the voluntary return of the applicant.
 If the applicant does not collaborate with this voluntary return, the Immigration Office can detain the applicant and organise a forced return.
 In 2024, a total of 1,297 persons was accommodated in the Dublin Centre of Zaventem, with an average stay of 42,4 days.
-222 voluntary returns were organised from the centre.[107]
+222 voluntary returns were organised from the centre.[111]
+At the time of writing, no statistics were available for 2025.

 After the maximum period allowed by the Dublin Regulation to transfer the asylum applicant to the responsible Member State has passed (6 months in principle, possibly extended to maximum 18 months), Belgium becomes responsible for the application by default and a reception place is re-assigned when the person presents themselves to the Immigration Office and their first asylum application is re-opened (see Dublin).